June 5-8, 2023

 Ruth Sealy, University of Exeter

-Christine Vallaster, University of Applied Sciences in Salzburg, Austria
+Christine Vallaster, University of Salzburg, Austria

 Francesco Zirpoli, Ca’ Foscari University of Venice, Italy (Scientific Coordinator)